 "Intent to Return"

 To determine your "intent to return" home, the visa officer will ask you a series of questions about your connections to your home country and about your study plans.
-You will have to demonstrate to the officer that your family has the ability to pay for the first year of your proposed stay in the United States and that you have realistic plans to finance the remainder of your education.
+You will have to demonstrate to the officer that your family has the ability to pay for the first year of your proposed stay in the United States and that you have realistic plans to finance the remainder of your study abroad.

 You must have all of the required forms with you including your I-20 or DS-2019 and the SEVIS payment receipt.
 You should bring any financial documents to demonstrate how you will pay for your education and any documents that might help demonstrate why you will return to your country.
-Some examples of such documents are previous passports demonstrating travel abroad, bank or salary statements, family documents or student records.
+Some examples of such documents are previous passports demonstrating travel abroad, bank or salary statements, family documents, or student records.

 If all else fails...

-If you are denied a visa there may be something you can do to reverse the denial.
+If you are denied a student visa there may be something you can do to reverse the denial.
 You may appeal the decision.
 In most cases, you will need to provide additional documentation that was not presented with the initial application.
 In some cases, a visa officer may request additional documents like proof of employment, or ownership of a home or business.
 You should respond with the information requested.

-Six Tips for Your Visa Interview
+Six Tips for Your Student Visa Interview

 - Wear a business suit or dress